Skip to main content

 1. The Wake-Up (ROM + CPU)

-The moment you hit the power button, the CPU is "dumb."
-It goes to that hardcoded Reset Vector (0xFFFFFFF0) which is wired to the ROM.
+When you press the power button, the CPU begins execution at the hardcoded Reset Vector, which is mapped to firmware stored in ROM.

-• The BIOS (Basic Input/Output System) code starts running.
+• The BIOS (Basic Input/Output System) starts running.

 2. The Search (ROM → Long Storage)

-• This specific 512-byte chunk is called the MBR (Master Boot Record).
+• This 512-byte block is called the Master Boot Record (MBR).

 3. The Micro-Load (CPU moves Storage → RAM)

-This is the "nitty-gritty" part.
-The BIOS code tells the CPU: "Grab those 512 bytes from the MBR and copy them into RAM at a very specific address: 0x7C00."
+The BIOS firmware reads those 512 bytes from disk and copies them into RAM at address:

 4. The Handover (The Jump)